LLNL/Silo/docs/Chapter2-Section0.md

   This is a convenience function for Silo applications to check whether a given variable name they wish to use will be considered valid by Silo.

-  The only valid characters that can appear in a Silo variable name are all alphanumerics (e. g.
-  [a-zA-Z0-9]) and the underscore (e. g.
+  The only valid characters that can appear in a Silo variable name are all alphanumerics (e.g. [a-zA-Z0-9]) and the underscore (e.g. '_').
-  '_').
   If a candidate variable name contains any characters other than these, that variable name is considered invalid.
   If that variable name is ever used in a call to create an object in a Silo file, the call will fail with error `E_INVALIDNAME`.